New Zealand well-placed to meet multi-billion dollar quake bill

 "It does look like at this early stage - it is early, aftershocks are still occurring - economic consequences look relatively manageable," said ANZ senior economist Philip Borkin.

-Key's centre-right government made it a priority in recent years to balance its books and reduce government debt, which equalled around 24.6 percent of the country's GDP in the year ending July.
+Key's center-right government made it a priority in recent years to balance its books and reduce government debt, which equaled around 24.6 percent of the country's GDP in the year ending July.
 It reported a surplus of NZ$1.83 billion for the same year.

 "From a national perspective we can easily pay for it," said Victoria University's Noy.